About the Program

 The Graduate Program in Art History offers a full-time Ph.D. that is designed to prepare our graduates for academic research and teaching, work in museums and beyond, and other careers in the visual arts.
 Areas in which we currently offer coursework and advising are: Global Modern and Contemporary, African American and African Diaspora, Early Modern, Asian, and Ancient and Medieval.

-We are a mid-size department, with 13 full-time faculty members, two post-doctoral teaching fellows, a Lecturer, and several affiliated faculty.
+We are a mid-size department, with 14 full-time faculty members,1 full-time senior lecturer, several visiting lecturers who expand the department's disciplinary offerings, and several affiliated faculty.
 Our Department's comparative and cross-disciplinary orientation offers ample opportunity for interdisciplinary work, which is amplified by programs and clusters across the Weinberg College of Arts and Sciences and within The Graduate School.

 Our highly ranked program is intellectually rigorous and committed to supporting students throughout their training.
 Roughly 25 graduate students enjoy close interaction with faculty members of worldwide renown who maintain active research and publishing profiles.
 Our curriculum is designed to make the most of our local resources, from courses at the University of Chicago to holdings at the Newberry Library.
 Our graduate students also have the opportunity to garner experience working within departments at the Art Institute of Chicago, the Museum of Contemporary Art Chicago, and our own Block Museum of Art.